michaelsantosti/MuseHeart-Docker/README.md

 ## Description

-This project aims to provide a foundation for deploying MuseHeart (By zRitsu) Discord Bot via Docker (w/ composer)
+This project aims to provide a foundation for deploying [MuseHeart-MusicBot](https://github.com/zRitsu/MuseHeart-MusicBot) via Docker (w/ composer)

 By default, this model will work with "Git repository" Sync in Portainer